Seo-4d696b75/mptag/README.md

 - Encoding of Shift-JIS is not originally defiend in ID3v2, but multi-byte letters is encoded with Shift-JIS in some case.

+# Example
+Some useful examples are shown here.

+## Show Frame
+show all the frames embedded in file 'hoge.mp3'
+`mptag hoge.mp3 -l`
+show frames about its artist and title
+`mptag hoge.mp3 -a -t` or `mptag hoge.mp3 --artist --title`
+you can also specify frame with its ID directly
+`mptag hoge.mp3 --TPE1 --TIT2`

+## Extract Data
+you can extract embedded text, picture, binary data to specified file.
+extract lyrics data to file 'text.txt'
+`mptag hoge.mp3 --lyrics -o text.txt`
+extract album image to file 'image.jpg'
+`mptag hoge.mp3 -p -o image.jpg`
+you can also extract data into stdout.
+`mptag hoge.mp3 --lyrics -o - > text.txt`
+`mptag hoge.mp3 -p -o - > image.jpg`

+## Set Frame